poxju/poxju/README.md

 ###

-<p align="left">I'm a computer engineer from Turkey.
-Currently working on full-stack projects.</p>
+<p align="left">I'm a computer engineer from Turkey, passionate about building smart, user-focused software.
+Currently, I’m working on full-stack web projects and exploring intersections of software with hardware and AI.</p>

 ###